Loading events

 Your way to WW IV!

-Ride your line with ease and dry spray!
-On class IV whitewater you hit your line only when you work with the flow.
+Ride your line with ease and a dry spraydeck!
+At class IV whitewater you can only hit your line if you work with the flow.
 That's why at Creek 1 Course we look closely at the flow and use it.
-We analyze the currents, and define exactly which weight shift and which pull on the paddle are necessary to precisely ride your line of choice.
-Along the way, you learn to boof and control steps and rollers.
+We analyze the currents and define exactly which weight shift and which pull on the paddle are necessary to precisely ride your chosen line.
+At the same time, you will learn how to boof and control steps and rollers.

-• Become aware of movement sequences: upper body posture and paddle use
+• Be aware of movement sequences: upper body posture and paddle use

 • Analyze complex lines

-• Timing: Precisely implement edge changes and stroke sequences
+• Timing: precise edge changes and stroke sequences

 • Boofen